“Denmark is like a secret little place with its own special language.”helena Christensen

 Top Five Destinations In Denmark

-- Copenhagen Denmark’s vibrant capital city and the cultural and financial center of the country.
+- Copenhagen Is Denmark’s vibrant capital city and the cultural and financial center of the country.
 Fantastic Nyhavn and intriguing Christianshavn are major draws for visitors.
-Dropdown into one of many classic bars for a beer in Nyhavn.
-The city is full of Dutch Renaissance architecture, and medieval churches.
+Drop down into one of many classic bars for a beer in Nyhavn.
+The city is full of Dutch Renaissance architecture and medieval churches.
 It has fantastic restaurants, buzzing nightlife, and great shopping.

 - Aarhus and environs Iconic sites, lively music scene, pristine beaches, castles, and twisted forests.
 This eighth-century fortified Viking settlement was a trade center for centuries due to its strategic location.
 It is famous for its music festivals.
 The old town area has beautifully preserved houses and is lovely to stroll through.
 The 13th century Aarhus Cathedral is well worth a visit.